Bronte Beach: Naming of Bronte Beach

-Surf Life Saving
+Surfing

 There is a very dangerous rip at Bronte Beach known as the Bronte Express.

-The beach is patrolled by Waverley Council full-time lifeguards on a daily basis (except during winter) and volunteer lifesavers from the life saving club on weekends and public holidays.
+The beach is patrolled by Waverley Council full-time lifeguards daily (except during winter) and volunteer lifesavers from the life saving club on weekends and public holidays.

 It is home to Bronte Surf Lifesaving Club and is the oldest such organisation in the world, having been formed in 1903.
-The idea of having able swimmers patrol the beach thereby making swimming safer was developed by John Bond.

 A public park adjoins the beach, with provision of picnic seats and barbecue hotplates, although parking is limited and restrictions are strictly enforced.
 The beach is served by the 379 bus from Bondi Junction station.
-The beach is shaded by hills to the west and tends to become cool, windy and deserted towards the end of the afternoon.
+The beach is shaded by hills to the west and tends to become cool, windy, and deserted towards the end of the afternoon.